seancdavis/seancdavis-com/www/src/posts/2022-09-28-pass-argument-to-addeventlistener.md

   image: /posts/220928/pass-argument-to-addeventlistener-eOjya_2B--meta.png
 ---

-Say you have a shared function called `log` that is just a simplified alias to `console.log`:
+Consider the scenario where you have a shared function (example `log` function below) that you want to call after some event occurs, like a click on a particular button.

 ```js
 function log(text) {